Mikemilken.com » The Mythology of Michael Milken

 The ill-conceived Financial Institutions Reform Recovery and Enforcement Act of 1989 forced some S&Ls to sell their junk bonds.
 That caused a temporary drop in the junk-bond market - less than 10% in 1990.
 It roared back 46% percent in 1991.
 Exhaustive research by independent scholars over the past 20 years shows that Milken created tremendous economic value that was partially destroyed for some S&Ls by misguided government action.
 An October 2010 article in The Economist said Milken was "a useful scapegoat for the savings-and-loan crisis."

 Milken's title.
 Milken is a philanthropist, financier, medical-research innovator, author, foundation executive, public health advocate, corporate officer, husband, father and grandfather.
 The hackneyed epithet "junk bond king" was coined by Milken's old Wall Street competitors from the 1970s and '80s to dismiss the significance of his work.
 It was then picked up by The New York Times and has been parroted ever since.
-Given the breadth of Milken's activities before and after the flurry of media attention to his Wall Street career, it's a phrase that overlooks four decades of leadership in medical-research advocacy, not to mention Milken's pioneering use of complex capital-structure strategies involving equity-based financial instruments and other securities.
+Given the breadth of Milken's activities before and after the flurry of media attention to his Wall Street career, it's a phrase that overlooks four decades of leadership in medical-research and public health advocacy, not to mention Milken's pioneering use of complex capital-structure strategies involving equity-based financial instruments and other securities.
 Between 1969 and 1989, Milken employed approximately 50 distinct securities types in a dozen major asset classes (only one of which was high-yield debt) to help finance the growth of more than 3,200 companies.
 This created millions of jobs.

 What exactly is a "junk bond king"?
 Did the press refer to Bill Gates as the "software king" because he controlled more than 90% of the operating system market?
 Although Milken's firm was the largest in the field, it handled no more than 33% of the trading in high-yield securities, which incidentally had been used in America for more than 200 years.
 Recognizing these facts, responsible publications have come to consider "junk bond king" a lazy clichè - like "Panamanian strongman" or "intrepid traveler" or "the powerful House Ways and Means Committee."
 Milken is not - and was not - king of anything.

 When Milken first appeared on the financial scene.
 His most important financial work was in the 1960s and 1970s when his theories of credit risk and capital structure were being developed at Berkeley and Wharton.
 These theories, thought revolutionary at the time, are now widely taught in business schools.
 They came into play in the early '70s and were validated during the severe market drop of 1974, which Milken considers the most important year of 20th-century financial history.
 By 1975, he was independently wealthy and never needed to work again.
 Milken considers 1976 to be the peak of his financial career because the markets had affirmed what he believed and predicted.
-(At this peak, ironically, Milken said he felt "powerless" after learning that his father's cancer was terminal - a fact that accelerated his involvement in medical research initiatives.)
+(At this peak, ironically, Milken said he felt "powerless" after learning that his father's cancer was terminal - a fact that accelerated his involvement in medical research and prevention initiatives.)
 By the late 1970s, Milken had made major strides in democratizing capital access for below-investment-grade companies and entrepreneurs.
 In the words of Wharton School management professor Daniel Raff, "the capital markets roused from their critical slumber."
 Unfortunately for Milken, this process agitated the establishment.
 "By forcing open the sluice gates of capital," wrote Alvin Toffler in his 1990 book PowerShift, "Milken had rattled the entire structure of smokestack power in America."

 Before Milken, the greatest financier had been J.P.
 Morgan, who saw markets as a zero-sum game in which he tried to be the winner at someone else's expense.
 For example, when financing AT&T, Morgan used his enormous Wall Street and banking influence to ensure that potential AT&T rivals lacked access to capital.
 Milken did the opposite, opening access to capital for thousands of smaller companies.
 Milken showed it was possible to align the interests of all corporate stakeholders - investors, entrepreneurs, debtors, creditors, consumers, management, employees and society - to create jobs, wealth and economic growth.
 The key was his profound understanding of capital structure and how it must change as exogenous conditions change.
 [See Milken's articles "Why Capital Structure Matters" and "The Corporate Financing Cube".]
 By the late 1970s, he had already shown it was possible to unlock great potential value hidden in accumulated assets.
 As others began to exploit this insight, Milken turned increasingly to such issues as public health, education, wage disparity, expanding human capital, and medical research.